huntrontrakkr/project_capsid/game_rules.md

 _NB: this is here for explanation purposes only.
 The actual calculation within the game app will be handled by the game engine.
 Additionally, some ideas are underway to create a simple circuit based method for any physical copies of this game. in the prototype of the game, this is tracked through use of a tracker that lied on all of the edges of the adjacent cells and was somewhat cumbersome, but workable._

-The costs associated with adjacent moves between cells the are calculated by comparing across the shared edge between the cells the individual nodes of each of the shells in a reflective manner.
-Using this method, each node of the shell Cell A is paired up with a node of Cell B and a Hamming distance _H_ is calculated on vacancies vs. occupancies.
+The costs associated with adjacent moves between cells are calculated by comparing the individual nodes of each of the shells across the shared edge between the cells in a reflective manner.
+Using this method, each node of the shell of Cell A is paired up with a node of shell of Cell B and a Hamming distance _H_ is calculated on vacancies vs. occupancies.
 That is: one by one the pairs of nodes are compared on similarity (whether occupied or not) and all the dissimilar pairs are counted.
 This, combined with the inverse Hamming distance _~H_ (Hamming distance - total shell size, or the number of similarities between pairs) is used to make a fraction of _H:~H_ which is then reduced by the greatest common denominator (i.e. a value _2:4_ is reduced to _1:2_).
 Thus:

 ```

-H  = hamming(index_for_A_on_B >> shellA, index_for_B_on_A >> shellB) where >> is a circular shift
+H  = hamming(index_for_A_on_B >> shellA, index_for_B_on_A >> shellB) where >> is a circular shift.
 ~H = Total - H
 p  = H / gcd(H, ~H)
 m  = ~H / gcd(H, ~H)